 Many Colts players are familiar with the type of damage "MJD" can inflict on a defense.
 He has an average of 101 rushing yards per game in his 12 career contests with Indianapolis and since 2010, he leads the entire NFL with 3,067 rushing yards.

-“Everybody knows across the league what (Jones-Drew) can do and what he can bring.
-It’s going to be a fight,” defensive end
+"Everybody knows across the league what (Jones-Drew) can do and what he can bring.
+It's going to be a fight," defensive end Cory Redding said.

 "At the end of the day you know he's going to get the ball at least 30-40 times, so you just have to gear up and when he's coming downhill the first guy to hit him must hold on and everybody else rally around.
 That's just pretty much going to be the mindset first and foremost, taking away what they do best."